alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 **Check-in ritual**
 More people showed up to the Collaboration Cafe than I was expecting :sparkles:
+    * EK - this is great - well done. :tada:

 ### Project specific Reflection
 - It feels like things are ramping up again: I have a few workshops to get through in November and I recently realised we need to run two DSGs with the RSF by the end of the project on top of the conference we need to plan for Spring 2023.